SomTambe/SomTambe/README.md

 I am Som Tambe.
 Undergraduate student majoring in Aerospace Engineering.
 IIT Kanpur.

-I like exploring different domains in the whole wide world!
+I do whatever interests me, and there is a wide array of things that interest me 😸.
 <!--- 🌱 I’m currently learning [German](https://en.wikipedia.org/wiki/German_language).-->
 - 📫 How to reach me: [Facebook](https://facebook.com/tambesom), [somvt@iitk.ac.in](mailto:somvt@iitk.ac.in).
-You can also find my mobile number if you dig a bit deeper.
+- 🖥️ You can also read my blog [here](https://somtambe.github.io/blog).
+I have just recently started blogging, and I am not sure how long and consistently will I continue it.
 - ⚡ Fun fact: I love swimming!